 Because the test we use at CAPS Pregnancy Clinics is so sensitive, it may pick up a positive result in as early as 7-10 days post implantation (21-24 days after the first day of your last period) depending on when implantation occurs and the client’s personal HCG levels.
 If HCG is detected at this early stage, the ‘test line’ is expected to be light, as HCG levels are just beginning to build.
 HCG may also be produced by an EPL or “early pregnancy loss”/miscarriage”.
 This is an embryo that fails to implant properly in the uterus.
 This is usually followed by a normal or slightly heavier than normal menstrual period, which may be 2-3 days late.
 HCG levels may rise in the week following implantation (second week of conception) like a normal-term pregnancy.
 When EPL occurs, HCG concentration in the urine reaches a peak 2 weeks after conception then rapidly declines.
 A (free) ultrasound test at CAPS as early as 6 weeks could help distinguish between a viable pregnancy or miscarriage.

 Contact us to get help and schedule an appointment.
 All pregnancy services are free and we provide low to no cost STD testing.
-All of our services are free.
+All of our services are confidential.
 Your privacy matters.